Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Experiment and analysis

-where $C$ is the constant background term, $\mathrm{Erf}(x)$ is an error function, $\tau$ is the lifetime of the muonic palladium, and $\sigma_{X}$ and $\sigma_{\gamma}$ represent the timing resolutions of the germanium detectors averaged in the energy region of the X rays and $\gamma$ rays, respectively.
-The first term $f_X(t)$ is a Gaussian distribution of the X-ray timing, and the second term $f_{\gamma}(t)$ is the exponential decay curve convoluted by the Gaussian of the detector timing resolution.
-The decay constant of the timing spectra ($\lambda = 1/\tau$) in the fitting function~(\ref{eq:timefit}) corresponds to the lifetime of the muon in the 1s state of the muonic palladium.
+where $A_X$, $A_\mathrm{Pd}$, and $A_\mathrm{C}$ are the amplitudes of each component, $\mathrm{Erf}(x)$ is an error function, $\tau$ is the lifetime of the muonic palladium, $\tau_\mathrm{C}$ is that of the muonic carbon~\cite{Suzuki1987}, and $\sigma_{T_X}$ and $\sigma_{T_{\gamma}}$ represent the timing resolutions of the germanium detectors averaged in the energy region of the X rays and $\gamma$ rays, respectively.
+The X-ray term is symmetric and two $\gamma$-ray terms are asymmetric considering their decay time convoluted with the detector timing resolution.
+The error function is employed to express this asymmetry.
+The fitting parameters are $\tau$, $A_X$, $A_\mathrm{Pd}$, $A_\mathrm{C}$, and $B$.
 The obtained lifetimes of the palladium isotopes are summarized in Table~\ref{tab:lambdac}.
-To obtain X-ray energy spectra, the photon timing is gated on the $\pm 3 \sigma_X $ prompt region.
+To obtain X-ray energy spectra, the photon timing is gated on the $\pm 3 \sigma_{T_X} $ prompt region.